Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 .. tip::

-   Starting in Security Onion 2.4.70, you have the option of disabling ``so-elasticsearch-indices-delete`` and just managing indices using ILM.
-This may be useful for production deployments since ILM provides more granular index management.
+   You have the option of disabling ``so-elasticsearch-indices-delete`` and just managing indices using ILM.
+We recommend this for production deployments since ILM provides more granular index management.
 You can find this option at :ref:`administration` --> Configuration --> elasticsearch --> index_clean.

 .. warning::